Our clients ask, how do we...

 - Launching and sustaining change - Ensuring wider engagement in strategy, objectives and roles.

-We worked with a health and care system that was struggling with poor performance in the accident and emergency (A&E) department, particularly over the winter months.
+We worked with the Northamptonshire system who was struggling with poor performance in the accident and emergency (A&E) department, particularly over the winter months.
 The two acute hospitals struggled with capacity, having had bed occupancy levels over 100% for several years, and were utilising expensive escalation capacity to manage patient demand.
 We were commissioned to support the system to understand the drivers of historical performance, predict future performance and develop a robust winter plan.

 We completed a thorough assessment of historical performance, analysed the drivers behind why the performance had been poor and identified opportunities to improve by understanding the process on the ground and benchmarking to best practice.
 Having established areas for improvement, we worked with system leaders to prioritise initiatives and create alignment around a plan that would deliver for winter.
 We went on to define accountability among the leadership team for each of the workstreams and supported teams to mobilise effectively to deliver against those plans.